wp-plugins/occasions/readme.txt

 === Occasions ===
 Contributors: Alphawolf
 Donate link: http://www.schloebe.de/donate/
-Tags: admin, ajax, management, cms, occasion, plugin, inline, google, time, doodle Requires at least: 2.5
+Tags: admin, ajax, management, cms, occasion, plugin, inline, google, time, doodle, event management, events Requires at least: 2.5
-Tested up to: 2.8
+Tested up to: 2.9.2
 Stable tag: trunk

 Do it like Google!
 Define any number of occasions in your BE with a fancy AJAX-Interface and the plugin will display them in time... just like Google.